Anishmaji123/Budget_Friendly_Resturent_Website/README.md

-🍽️ BudgetBite – Affordable Restaurant Website
+🍽️  Budget_Friendly_Resturent_Website– Affordable Restaurant Website
 A simple and responsive budget-friendly restaurant website built using HTML, CSS, and JavaScript.
 This project is perfect for beginners who want to showcase a food business website without using any frameworks.